StefanJohnsen/TriangulateOBJ/README.md

 f 1 2 3 4 5 6 7 8 9 10 11 12
 </pre>

-Notice that the center vertex has been omitted since it's unnecessary when showcasing the clock's polygonal shape.
+Notice that the center vertex has been omitted since it's unnecessary when the clock's is a polygon.

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-polygon.jpg)